mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 #### Expected results

 Records_Written: 863069
-This confirms that all block‑level rows from the 32 states were successfully imported.
+This confirms that all block‑level rows from the 32 states were successfully imported (same count as in the CSV).

 ### ✔ Validate CVEGEO Format (16 Digits)